-The aloe vera redirects its energy to growing the inner leaves towards the strongest source of light.
+The aloe vera redirects its energy to grow the inner leaves towards the strongest source of light.
 The lower leaves consequentially tend to go brown and die back.

-If your aloe vera is in less then 4 hours of direct sun then this is the likely reason why the bottom leaves appear to be dying.
+If your aloe vera is in less than 4 hours of direct sun then this is the likely reason why the bottom leaves appear to be dying.

-Aloe vera in more sun stay more compact and their leaves do not droop or turn brown and die at the bottom at the same rate.
+Aloe vera is more sun stays more compact and its leaves do not droop or turn brown and die at the bottom at the same rate.

 Do not move the aloe from an area of shade to direct sun in one go as this is likely to cause the leaves to burn.

-Instead expose your aloe vera to more sun, moving the pot for a bit longer each day over the course of 4 weeks.
-This gives your aloe vera a chance to acclimate to the increase intensity of light with being burnt.
+Instead expose your aloe vera to more sun, moving the pot for a bit longer each day over the course of about 4 weeks.
+This gives your aloe vera a chance to acclimate to the increased intensity of light while being burnt.

 Once the aloe is in more sun the bottom leaves should stop dying at the same rate.